-Some accounting software packages will produce tax forecasts for you, as will an accountant.
+Some accounting software packages, such as FreeAgent, will produce tax forecasts for you, as will an accountant.
 Check in on your tax projection on a regular basis to know instantly how much you need to pay and when it’s due.
 As your accounts change, your projected tax bill will also update, so you can set aside the correct amount for your future tax liabilities and make sure that there are no nasty surprises at tax time.
 Having a separate business bank account that you can set tax money aside in can help to keep you on the right track too.

 You need an accounting solution that does the hard work for you